 Seed quality, or the perception thereof, may arise at different stages in the seed supply chain.
 Poor seed quality may occur as a result of input dealer practices.
 This may be unintentional, for example poor handling and storage practices, or intentional, for instance by mixing poor quality seed with good quality seed to cut costs.
 The problem may also be situated at the level of the smallholder farmer.
 For instance, a farmer may lack confidence in the input dealer or his/her products, and the nature of the input may make it impossible for the farmer to assess the quality.
 It may also be that the farmer wrongly attributes poor outcomes caused by factors other than seed quality to seed quality.
 We test interventions at different stages in the seed supply chain to assess the relative importance of each potential cause for low demand for improved seed.
-The first intervention targets the input dealer, the second targets the farmer.
+The first intervention targets the input dealer, the second targets the interaction between the input dealer and the farmer, while the last targets the farmer.
 Regardless of who is targeted by the intervention, we will assess changes in outcomes at both the input dealer level and at the level of the farmer.